 Interspersed throughout the program, students will receive training for becoming a Certified Chiropractic Assistant (CCA).
 These classes prepare therapists to work in a cooperative relationship within a chiropractor's office.
 To assist in chiropractic modalities, a CCA is required by the State of Arizona.
 Graduates from ASIS receive a CCA, with an emphasis in physiotherapy and acupuncture, record-keeping, charting, and client confidentiality upon completion of the 800 hour massage training.
 The ASIS Massage & Chiropractic Assistant Curriculum meets the requirements for Arizona's and most other states' licensure.

 In addition to regular classroom hours students are required to complete a clinical course which provides hands-on training in a clinical setting.
 Clinic sessions are staff-supervised and supported.
 Students receive valuable feedback, keep detailed records of their work, and are assisted in reflecting upon their experience and progress.
-Emphasis is placed on professional preparation as students train to work in the field.
+Emphasis is placed on professional preparation as students train to work in the massage profession.

 |COURSE TITLE/NUMBER||Lecture Hours||Laboratory Hours||Externship/Internship Hours||Total Hours|